Geeks in Phoenix

 There are two (2) sections under the Storage area.
 The first is Storage Sense, with only a slider switch to turn it on or off and a button to bring up the configuration page.

-Every drive has a status bar that shows the used / free space.
-Below the drive status bar, you will find the categories of different types of files that can be safely deleted.
+Every drive has a status bar that shows the space used / free.
+When you click on the drive status bar, you will find the categories of different types of files that can be safely deleted.
 You may have to click on the 'Show more categories' button to view all available categories.

 Also, if you choose the Windows Update Cleanup option, the clean-up process will happen the next time you reboot your computer.
 So be prepared for a longer boot time the next time you restart your computer.